How to Become a Travel Writer (& Get Paid For It)

 You’re unlikely to find me crafting a feature about taking an African safari fit with gorgeous photographs.
 But if you’re looking for a gal that can tell you the technical ins and outs of the best time to purchase a cheap plane ticket, that’s me.

-Travel writing like every other niche is filled with sub-niches.
+Travel writing, like every other niche, is filled with sub-niches.
 It’s your job to carve out your own.

 But travel writing is NOT…

-I would love to be sipping bellinis beachside with my laptop in a pair of designer sunglasses, a comped bikini, at a fully-paid for hotel.
+I would love to be sipping bellinis beachside with my laptop in a pair of designer sunglasses, a comped bikini, at a fully-paid-for hotel.
 But that’s simply not the reality.

 Honestly, I have a beach in my literal backyard, and while working on it is really cool – it’s not glamorous, and there’s a TON of sand involved.